your French knitting companion

 Recording Your Gauge

-• Yarn name and colorway
+• Yarn name, brand, weight, and colorway

-• Needle size and material
+• Needle size and material (bamboo, metal, plastic, interchangeable tips)

-• Stitch pattern
+• Stitch pattern used

-• Stitches and rows per 4 inches
+• Stitches and rows per 4 inches, pre-blocking and post-blocking

 The Payoff